camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/dual-region.md

 #### Preparation

 :::warning
 You must change the following environment variables for Zeebe.
-The default values will not work for you and are just for illustration.
+The default values will not work for you and are only for illustration.
 :::

-The base `camunda-values.yml`, in `aws/dual-region/kubernetes` requires adjustments before installing the Helm chart.
+The base `camunda-values.yml` in `aws/dual-region/kubernetes` requires adjustments before installing the Helm chart:

 - `ZEEBE_BROKER_CLUSTER_INITIALCONTACTPOINTS`
 - `ZEEBE_BROKER_EXPORTERS_ELASTICSEARCHREGION0_ARGS_URL`